Helia Healthcare of Champaign

 Residents Maintain Autonomy

-This datapoint measures the percent of long-term patients that required additional assistance with activities of daily living over time.
-ADL's include activities such as moving around and bathing.
+This metric is a measure of the percent of long-term residents that needed increased assistance with activities of daily living over time.
+ADL's include activities such as moving around and taking a bath.

 Ability to Keep Residents Mobile